kubos/kubos/docs/services/file-protocol.rst

 This message is sent to initiate the process of transferring a file to the message sender from the message receiver.
-It contains the channel id, the string "import", and the requested file's path.
+It contains the channel ID, the string "import", and the requested file's path.

 Upon receiving, the message receiver will import the requested